joapedu/smart-parking-system/README.md

 <h2> &#128269; About the project </h2>

-<p>Intelligent parking system connected to firebase and managed by Android Application.
+<p>Intelligent parking system connected to firebase and managed by a realtime web application.
 The system has access card reading, parking availability, alarm system and real time monitoring.</p><br>

 <h2> &#128302; Technologies Used </h2><br>